idreesnet/A-Smarter-Way-to-Learn-JavaScript/README.md

 var city5 = "Peshawar";
 var city6 = "Quetta";
 ```
+This is how we can create an array under a single container;
 ```
 var cities = ["Karachi", "Lahore", "Islamabad", "Faisalabad", "Multan", "Peshawar", "Quetta"];
 ```